285sopes2usac/USAX/docs/testing.md

      linked together as part of the `devshell` user application.

-   * [Kernel self-tests](#kernel-self-tests): a special type of tests built as part of the kernel itself, runnable through a special Tilck syscall.
+   * [Kernel self-tests](#kernel-self-tests): a special type of tests built as part of the kernel itself, runnable through a special usax syscall.
 They are located in the `tests/self` directory.

-   * [Interactive tests](#interactive-tests): a special type of tests that simulate real user input via a virtual PS/2 keyboard (through QEMU's monitor) and parse the actual graphical output of Tilck's framebuffer console, comparing it to an expected text screen.
+   * [Interactive tests](#interactive-tests): a special type of tests that simulate real user input via a virtual PS/2 keyboard (through QEMU's monitor) and parse the actual graphical output of usax's framebuffer console, comparing it to an expected text screen.
 Have something in common with [output comparison testing] (see below for more).